gpujs/gpu.js/README.md

 ```

 ## Pipelining
-[Pipeline](https://en.wikipedia.org/wiki/Pipeline_(computing)) are where we send values directly from kernel to kernel.
+[Pipeline](https://en.wikipedia.org/wiki/Pipeline_(computing)) is a feature where values are sent directly from kernel to kernel via a texture.
 This results in extremely fast computing.
-This is achieved by setting a kernel's `outputToTexture: boolean` option.
+This is achieved with the kernel option `outputToTexture: boolean` option or by calling `kernel.setOutputToTexture(true)`

 ## Flattened typed array support